Polycystic Ovarian Syndrome (PCOS) as a Metabolic Disorder

 Dr. Hegsted’s subsequent influence on the 1977 US Dietary Goals and the 1980 Dietary Guidelines highlights the adverse role that industry-sponsored research can have on people’s health.

-National dietary guidelines concerning saturated fat intake based on weak epidemiologic data “was equivalent to conducting a nutritional experiment with the American public as subjects“.
+National dietary guidelines concerning saturated fat intake based on weak epidemiologic data “was equivalent to conducting a nutritional experiment with the American public as subjects.”

 As a Dietitian, making recommendations to individuals to lower dietary saturated fat intake based on lab work and family history is good clinical practice.
+Establishing general population-based dietary guidelines to reduce the intake of saturated fat based on weak evidence is not.

 National dietary guidance must be based on robust clinical data, as well as epidemiological studies — including the impact of different types of fats in heart disease.
 It also needs to factor in the role of sugar and refined dietary carbohydrates as drivers of obesity and metabolic disease, which can contribute to heart disease.